tardate/LittleArduinoProjects/README.md

-# 242 Little Electronics and Arduino Projects
+# 244 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [PierceOscillator](./Electronics101/PierceOscillator) - test a Pierce Oscillator made with a minimum of components.
+> Latest addition:sparkles: [Switches/DPDT](./Electronics101/Switches/DPDT) - all about double-pole, double-thow toggle switches.

 Just my collection of electronics projects, many involving an Arduino in one way or another.